 See Section 9 below.

 - Right to Object to Contacting You with Marketing Messages.

-We will provide you with information on action taken on a request to stop direct marketing – this may be in the form of a response email confirming that you have ‘unsubscribed’.
-Unsubscribing from direct marketing does not unsubscribe you from essential electronic communications in respect of the administration of Your Account.
+Upon such request from your end, we will provide you with information on action taken – this may be in the form of a response email confirming that you have ‘unsubscribed’.
+Unsubscribing from direct marketing does not unsubscribe you from essential electronic communications in respect of the administration of your Account.